Creepshow (TV series): Halloween Horror Nights

 On August 3, 2019, Universal Parks & Resorts announced that Creepshow would be coming to Halloween Horror Nights exclusively at its Universal Studios Hollywood theme park.
 The maze featured three segments from the 1982 film ("Father's Day", "The Crate", and "They're Creeping Up on You") as well as two others from the newly made television version for Shudder ("Gray Matter" and "Bad Wolf Down").

 Video game

-Horror game studio DreadXP and developer DarkStone Digital announced in 2022 a video game adaptation of the series.
+Horror game studio DreadXP and developer DarkStone Digital announced a video game in 2022.
+The game was released on August 14, 2026.

 Comic books

 Skybound Entertainment has published a number of comics based on the show, starting in September 2022.
 They primarily feature original stories, by different creators in each issue.
 They have so far released three mini-series of five issues each, two holiday specials and one special based on Joe Hill's "Wolverton Station".